 What is an Alkene?

-Alkenes form an homologous series with the
+molecules that form an homologous series

 general formula